kisstopherr/TF2-Chat-Bot/README.md

     }
     ```

-2. Implement the corresponding function in `chat_bot.py`:
+2. Implement the corresponding function in `commands.py`:

     ```python
     def newFunction():
         print("New command executed!")
+        clearChatLog()
     ```

 3. The bot will now recognize and execute the new command.